robfatland/chlorophyll/instructions.md

 10. choose Launch at the bottom right

-11. In the keypair dialog choose Create new keypair and name it <yourname>.pem.
+11. In the keypair dialog choose Create new keypair and name it `yourname.pem`.
 This will be the key to finding your instance in what follows.